 Non-Integral Shareholding in Wintershall Dea

-With the merger of Wintershall Holding GmbH and DEA Deutsche Erdoel AG in May 2019, two successful companies with a long tradition formed Europe’s leading independent natural gas and oil company: Wintershall Dea.
+In May 2019, Wintershall Holding GmbH and DEA Deutsche Erdoel AG merged to form Europe’s leading independent natural gas and oil company: Wintershall Dea.

 In Germany, Wintershall Dea has been active in the exploration and production business for more than nine decades.
-Wintershall Dea has now concentrated its production to the Mittelplate and Emlichheim oil fields and the Völkersen gas field.
-Production in Germany requires particular expertise, which the company can apply in its operations globally.
+The company has concentrated its production to the Mittelplate and Emlichheim oil fields and the Völkersen gas field.
+Production in Germany requires particular technological expertise, which the company can apply in its operations globally.
 The company’s operations in Mittelplate are considered exemplary and regarded internationally as a benchmark for safe oil production in an environmentally sensitive area.
-Concessions in the South of Germany and smaller participations in other licenses have been divested in the course of portfolio optimization measures.
 Wintershall Dea is actively engaged in the energy transition and is pursuing hydrogen prototype projects with partners to meet its climate targets.

 Wintershall Dea has been active in the Dutch North Sea for more than 50 years.
 As a shareholder of Wintershall Noordzee, the company is currently one of the major producers of natural gas in the region.